 Detainees are accommodated in separate rooms on the basis of gender, religion or nationality.
 Family members are accommodated in the same room, separately from other people, ensuring an appropriate level of privacy.

 CNRR provides material assistance through the project “Counselling and Material Assistance in Public Custody Centres”, funded by the AMIF national programme.
 The main objective of the project is to provide information and counselling to migrants about return operations and rules that must be respected during these operations; the rights, obligations and rules of the Public Custody Centres Arad and Otopeni; and to provide services and specific assistance (including material assistance) complementary to that granted by the Romanian government during their detention in the Public Custody Centres and during their return under escort to the country of origin or other country of destination.[5]
-Detainees interviewed from the Otopeni centre declared that they had received some clothing from CNRR.
-Some of the interviewed detainees in both Arad and Otopeni declared that they received one shampoo every 3-4 months and some razor blades.
-Another person interviewed in Arad stated that in general the detainees who leave the centre give away their clothes.
-Others said that they received some clothes but some months after they arrived at the centre.
+Detainees interviewed from the Otopeni and Arad centres declared that they had received some clothing and hygienic products from CNRR.

 The Public Custody Centres Regulation prescribes that food is provided three times a day, in the form of a hot or cold meal, depending on the situation of the detainees during accommodation or transport.
 For sick people, pregnant women and other categories of persons, food provision follows the number of meals and the diet prescribed by the doctor at the centre.
 At the request of detainees, their religious diet is respected.[6]

 In Arad the food is provided by the Arad penitentiary facility.
 Detainees interviewed by the author in Arad complained about the food quality and that they had also complained about it to the administration of the camp, but no measures were taken.
-They also mentioned that they never received chocolate or juice from CNRR.
+The representative of the centre said they had tried to find another provider, but is quite difficult because the number of meal portions may vary from one day to another.
 The director of Arad reported that they have no special menus for children as meals are provided by the Arad penitentiary.

 Activities